bcosentino/squirrelMapper/README.md

-All observations through December 21, 2021 of eastern gray squirrels (Sciurus carolinensis) contributed to SquirrelMapper (http://squirrelmapper.org/) and classified to color morph via Zooniverse by at least 10 people.
+Dataset includes 60,262 observations through December 21, 2021 of eastern gray squirrels (Sciurus carolinensis) contributed to SquirrelMapper (http://squirrelmapper.org/) and classified to color morph via Zooniverse by at least 10 people.
 The file includes six variables:

 database: "original squirrelMapper" (observations contributed without photographs until 2019) and "iNaturalist" (observations contributed to the SquirrelMapper project via iNaturalist with photographs and classified as reserach grade.